/static/media/ssc_triple1.8d850a0f9889697cd5c2.png

 3

-Streamline navigation, integrate reviews, and emphasize distinctive branding to create a convenient, engaging shopping experience that highlights the personal touch of a local business.
+Streamline navigation, highlight authentic reviews, and emphasize branding to create a smooth, engaging experience that feels both convenient and personal, like shopping at a local market.

 Ideate